 Shared outcomes of people analytics research can result in actionable insights for small companies, helping business owners determine early strategies.

-Donchak said that people analytics evolved from a handful of early pioneers facing massive headwind, to a community of practitioners.
-Interest has exploded -- people really want to do this.
+Donchak said that people analytics evolved from a handful of early pioneers facing a massive headwind, to a community of practitioners.
+Interest has exploded — people really want to do this.
 Since the launch of the first People Analytics Conference, two or three more have sprung up in the space of 18 months.